The Future of Networking

 The need for enterprises to improve business processes, save costs, and keep their employees safe has never been greater.
 At the same time, the nature of devices and applications is changing – data collection and real-time processing are becoming increasingly important in helping enterprises gain a competitive advantage and develop new products.
 As a result, latency and bandwidth are becoming key performance determinants, driving the need for more computing power to be placed closer to end users and machines.
 This poses unique security and management challenges that enterprises will need to solve.
 This session explores the growing need for computing and storage at the edge and how hyper-converged infrastructure (HCI) can alleviate configuration, deployment, and management complexities.

 12:25PM - 12:30PM PT

 In this short video, David Richards, Chatsworth Products’ (CPI) Product Manager of Open Systems, provides an in-depth and unique opportunity to get an up-close look at what makes CPI’s award-winning Motive®Cable Manager a one-of-a-kind solution that works to maximize your effort and optimize network availability... think tool-less accessories and an integral track system that allows you to place fiber or copper cable anywhere within your rack or cabinet while maintaining proper bend radius.

 Transitioning from Monitoring to Observability

 Observability is the next step for monitoring.
 It uses telemetry data about applications, devices, and infrastructure to ensure they perform properly and optimally.
-Increasingly, observability relies on AI to better manage and understand basic telemetry data.
-Many observability applications use prescriptive methods to go from reactive to proactive to automatic responses to alerts, triggers, and incidents.
+While monitoring focuses on finding out what is happening with a system, observability focuses on why things are happening.
+As such, many observability applications use prescriptive methods to go from reactive to proactive to automatic responses to alerts, triggers, and incidents.
 This session examines the industry's transition to observability and the challenges and benefits of using the technology.